sloretz/ros_oci_images/README.md

 | robot           | ✅     | ✅      | ✅        | `ghcr.io/sloretz/ros:noetic-robot`         |
 | viz             | ✅     | ✅      | ✅        | `ghcr.io/sloretz/ros:noetic-viz`           |

+❌⚠️ [ROS Rolling desktop-full and simulation images are not available for Ubuntu Noble](https://github.com/sloretz/ros_oci_images/issues/2), but are expected to be available in the future.

 ## Using with other OCI compatible tools